SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 <img src="{{ site.baseurl }}/images/2021-03-30-variants-vs-vaccines-ofid-tcells-variants.jpg" width="400" height="292" alt="OFID: CD8+ T cells from COVID infection target conserved epitopes" title="OFID: CD8+ T cells from COVID infection target conserved epitopes" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 It appears there is some good news on the viral variants front: _Reuters_ is reporting <sup id="fn9a">[[9]](#fn9)</sup> that in patients convalescent from "classic" COVID, T cell responses to the new variants are still strong.

 Recall that immunology is, to say the least, complex.
 We know that neutralizing antibody responses from "classic" COVID are a bit weaker on some of the variants, particularly on the South African variant B.1.351.
 However, that's only part of the story.
 We also want to know how long memory B cells remember the infection, and how aggressively T cells will hunt down and kill infected cells.
 This latest result implies that a vigorous T cell response against the new variants is present.

-In a somewhat example of useless journalism, that's all they say, with no citation of the research beyond mentioning the first author's name &amp; affiliation, Andrew Redd of NIAID.
+In an example of somewhat useless journalism, that's all they say: no citation of the research beyond mentioning the first author's name &amp; affiliation, Andrew Redd of NIAID.
 So I had to dig a bit, and found the NIH news release <sup id="fn10a">[[10]](#fn10)</sup>, which fortunately had a bit more detail.

 Among those details was the all-important pointer to the original paper <sup id="fn11a">[[11]](#fn11)</sup>, whose conclusions we can now analyze a bit.
-- They took blood samples from $n=30$ patients, each PCR-confirmed to have had COVID-19 and now convalescent.
+- They took blood samples from _n_ = 30 patients, each PCR-confirmed to have had COVID-19
+  and now convalescent.
 This captures not just antibodies, but circulating immune cells.
 - They isolated PBMCs (peripheral blood mononuclear cells) to get hold of some CD8+ T cells, one of the hunters who seek out and kill infected cells.